shubham-dreamer/assignment/README.md

-# code wriiten in app.js file
+# code written in app.js file
 I have written code n app .js file in src folder which is taking roll no separated by comma(,) and dispalying the result.